Does "Ugly" Equal "Unprofessional"?

 From the ages 13 - 26, I never left the house with at least some makeup on.
-I meticulously crafted my look: everyday called for red lipstick, dramatic eyes, and even a dot of liquid liner on my mole for a Marilyn Monroe effect.
+I meticulously crafted my look: Every day called for red lipstick, dramatic eyes, and even a dot of liquid liner on my mole for a Marilyn Monroe effect.
 I was a product connoisseur and could fix any imperfection with a dab of concealer or a puff of powder.
 With my face on, I felt polished, pulled-together.
 Like I really knew my shit.

-Fast-forward to age 27, when I developed something called Periorbital Dermatitis (although I wouldn’t know that’s what it was for another year and a half).
+Fast-forward to age 27, when I developed something called periorbital dermatitis (although I wouldn’t know that’s what it was for another year and a half).
 It made my eyes red, raw, and scaled.
 It made the sides of my nose and my chin dry and bumpy.
 And it made it impossible to put on makeup.

-I did what any normal woman would do: I tortured my skin by piling makeup on top of the most painful rash I’d ever felt, and then made everything worse scrubbing it off at night.
+I did what any makeup-addicted woman would do: I tortured my skin by piling makeup on top of the most painful rash I’d ever felt, and then made everything worse scrubbing it off at night.
 When that didn’t prove to be a long-term solution, I called out of work.
 I called out ugly.

-That’s not as crazy as it sounds.
+That’s not as strange as it sounds.
 This study conducted five years ago found that 6% of women have called out of work on account of a “bad hair day” or even a “fat day.”
 The pressure to look pulled-together and professional is real, and intense, and for a lot of women, paralyzing.
 In my mind, calling out sick was still leagues ahead of showing up to work bare-faced as far as professionalism goes.

-You could say that this is all in my head, but, since I couldn’t call out ugly everyday, I managed to gather some first-hand proof.
+You could say that this is all in my head, but, since I couldn’t call out ugly every day, I managed to gather some first-hand proof.